-Some basic tools might prove an advantage, and you should also have a flashlight, a reflective vest, and triangle.
+Some basic tools might prove an advantage, and you should also have a flashlight, a reflective vest, and a caution triangle.
 These are to ensure your safety if you break down on a roadside and are waiting for assistance.

-Many would be roadtrippers hire a vehicle for their journey.
 This is because if it breaks down they get a replacement vehicle fairly quickly, without having to face large repair bills.
 Although this is an extra cost, if it means you will have a larger and more comfortable vehicle without any problems, it could be the best option.

 Keep The Kids Entertained

 Traveling through rugged countryside can be pretty spectacular unless you are only 4 or 5 years old.
 Some things that adults will enjoy kids will find pretty boring, especially if you have been traveling for a few hours.
 Pack a few things to keep them entertained, such as a tablet if they have one, coloring books and crayons or maybe some magnetic travel games.